 Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

-With the variety of advantages and opportunities that it gives to both the businesses and employees, it is not surprising that work from home is here to stay.
+With the variety of advantages and opportunities that it gives to both businesses and employees, it is not surprising that work from home is here to stay.

 What is Work from Home Arrangement?

 Work from home, also known as remote working or telecommuting, is an arrangement where an employee can do his usual tasks at home instead of traveling to the office.
-It is basically having your office in the comforts of your home.
+It is basically having your office in the comfort of your home.
 Sounds ideal?
-It is, until your neighbours turn their television on full volume while you are in the middle of an important video conference and definitely not when your kids play with your paper piles.
+It is, until your neighbours turn their television on full volume while you are in the middle of an important video conference, and definitely not when your kids play with your paper piles.